Skip to Content

 • Tubular skylight: unlike conventional skylights, this is basically like a “natural light bulb” that helps illuminate indoor spaces using the refraction of natural sunlight.
 This is a good option if space is small or privacy is an issue.

 • Curb-mounted skylight: one of the most popular types of skylight and is also more affordable.
-This type is popular because of its affordability, good insulation, and ease-of-installation
+This type is popular because of its affordability, good insulation, and ease of installation.

 • Ridge skylight: not very common, but these are usually installed on the pitch of the roof.

-Bathroom Skylight Cost
+Skylight Cost

 Now comes the most important question: How much does it cost to install a skylight?